-The good news is simple.
-Your first lesson is designed to help you relax and understand the basics step by step.
+The good news is: The answer is simple.
+The first lesson will help you relax and build up to the basics in a step-by-step manner.
 Nobody expects perfection.
-The goal is confidence, not speed.
+There is no need to rush to build confidence, just the right amount.

-These First Driving Lesson Tips will help you understand what usually happens and how you can prepare properly before sitting behind the wheel.
+These are First Driving Lesson Tips to understand what typically happens, and how you can prepare appropriately for your first time at the wheel.

 What do you do on your first driving lesson?